Stewart Hindley – Building Relationships

-We place great emphasis on understanding your financing requirements and will request an initial meeting with you to discuss the financial merits of your proposed purchase, whether a guest house, small hotel or bed and breakfast.
+We place great emphasis on understanding your financing requirements and may request an initial meeting with you to discuss the financial merits of your proposed purchase, whether a commercial, hospitality or development property.
 This ensures that we can provide timely access to the required level of finance required to complete the purchase.

-After our, without obligation, consultation you will know your financial strengths and borrowing power, the supporting information you will need to provide to the lender, the indicative loan profile and terms and all the associated costs of purchase.
+After our without obligation consultation you will know your financial strengths and borrowing power, the supporting information you will need to provide for the indicative loan profile, and terms and all the associated costs of purchase.
 It is likely that you will have a number of properties of interest, we are available to discuss the financial merits of each; the final decision of course is your own.

 Stewart Hindley – In Principle Offer

-Before you make an offer to purchase, we can secure an in-principle loan offer on your behalf from a number of lenders that will ensure that the proposed purchase meets with the Bank’s lending criteria.
+Before you make an offer to purchase, we can secure an in-principle loan offer on your behalf from a number of lenders.

-This in-principle offer will be based on our “Desk Top Valuation” of the target business, undertaken by a recognised valuer from the preferred lenders panel of valuers, to ensure that the sale price is in line with market expectations together with the business’s trading accounts and your own personal history.
+This in-principle offer will be based on our “desk top” valuation of the target business to ensure that the sale price is in line with market expectations together with the business’s trading accounts and your own personal history.

-When you have made an offer that is then accepted, we will compile a complete financial overview to the preferred lender, to include your business plan, together with the trading accounts of the business which will be positioned and profiled to meet with the lenders credit criteria.
+When you have made an offer that is then accepted, we will compile a complete loan proposal to the preferred lender, to include a business plan, together with the trading accounts of the business which will be positioned and profiled to meet with the lenders credit criteria.

 Stewart Hindley – Instruction to Value

-As soon as we have received the lenders approval, which will be subject to valuation, we will then brief and instruct a valuer from the lenders panel.
+As soon as we have received the lenders approval, which will be subject to valuation, we will then select a valuer from the lenders panel.

 This instruction is a crucial element in the lending/credit process, as the lender will base their security and debt service risk on the valuation and in this respect, it must be totally representative of the business and its trade.

-A valuer who is not instructed by us and isn’t provided with the relevant financial information and one that is not fully conversant in the leisure, hospitality and care sectors, might not realise and represent the business’s true potential in the valuation report to the lender.
+A lender’s panel valuer who is not fully conversant in the commercial, hospitality and development sectors, might not realise and represent the business’s true potential in the valuation report to the lender.

-Expertise is everything in areas such as this; in the same way that you wouldn’t hire a zoo keeper to sell your house, using experts to raise the funds for your new bed and breakfast or other hospitality business is essential if you want the best results.
+Expertise is everything in areas such as this; in the same way that you wouldn’t hire a zoo keeper to sell your house, using experts to raise the funds for your business is essential if you want the best results.

 Stewart Hindley – Formal Sanction

-Once the valuation report is received and approved by the lender’s credit committee, we will then arrange a meeting with the lender to discuss your plans for the business, your background, and they in turn will fully explain the terms they propose to offer.
+Once the valuation report is received and approved by the lender’s credit committee, we will then arrange a meeting with you and the lender which we will attend if required during which we will discuss your plans for the business.

 Following this meeting, the formal documentation will be sent to us for our approval and then submitted to you.